 5. Cold or Heat Therapy

-When you constantly sit on the chair much time, your lower back area needs a constant cold or heat source.
-Medical science says that when you will do heat therapy on lower areas, it will alleviate lower back pain.
+When you constantly sit on a chair much time, your lower back area needs a constant cold or heat source.
+Medical science says that when you do heat therapy on lower areas, it will alleviate lower back pain.
 When you get injured or in pain, pack the ice in a towel and treat it on your body.
 After that, you can do heat therapy too with heat pads for several hours.

 6. Support Your Lower Back